Payback (2014): Storylines

 WWE World Heavyweight Champion Daniel Bryan announced on May 12 that he would have undergo neck surgery later that week.
-Because of this Stephanie McMahon suggested that Daniel Bryan would have to surrender the title if he cannot return to action by the pay-per-view where he was originally scheduled to defend against Kane.
-While his surgery was successful, it was still unknown if Bryan could compete for the title so McMahon gave him another week to surrender the title.
+Because of this, Stephanie McMahon suggested that Daniel Bryan would have to surrender the title if he cannot return to action by the pay-per-view where he was originally scheduled to defend against Kane.
+While his surgery was successful, it was still unknown if Bryan could compete for the title, so McMahon gave him another week to surrender the title.
 On the May 26 episode of Raw, Bryan stated that while he found no shame in dropping the title due to injury, he did not want to give it to McMahon after everything he had been through.
-Upset at this, she gave Bryan one more chance to give her the title saying that if he does not surrender the title to her by the pay-per-view, she would fire his wife Brie Bella.
+Upset at this, she gave Bryan one more chance to give her the title saying that if he did not surrender the title to her by the pay-per-view, she would fire his wife Brie Bella.

 El Torito and Hornswoggle would continue their feud.
 They previously fought at Extreme Rules in the first ever WeeLC match, which saw Torito defeat Hornswoggle.
-Hornswoggle put forth a Mask vs. Hair match wagering his hair against El Torito's mask which would take place on the Kickoff pre-show.
+Hornswoggle put forth a Mask vs. Hair match, wagering his hair against El Torito's mask, which would take place on the Kickoff pre-show.

 Paige defended her WWE Divas Championship against Alicia Fox at Payback.
 The two divas faced each other on the May 12 episode of Raw, which Paige won, and on the May 19 episode of Raw, which Fox won.

 Sheamus defended his United States Championship against Cesaro at Payback.
 The two wrestlers fought to a double countout on the May 13 episode of Main Event.
 On the May 19 episode of Raw, Cesaro defeated Sheamus in a non-title rematch due to a distraction from Cesaro's manager Paul Heyman, setting up the title match at the pay-per-view.

-On the May 19 edition of Raw, there were three beat the clock challenge matches to determine a new number one contender to face Bad News Barrett for the WWE Intercontinental Championship at Payback.
+On the May 19 episode of Raw, there were three beat the clock challenge matches to determine a new number one contender to face Bad News Barrett for the WWE Intercontinental Championship at Payback.
 The matches were Big E vs. Ryback, Rob Van Dam vs. Alberto Del Rio, and Dolph Ziggler vs. Mark Henry.
 Big E beat Ryback to set a time of 5:02; Van Dam defeated Del Rio and set a new time of 4:15, and Ziggler and Henry wrestled to a time limit draw.
 This gave Van Dam the win and the title shot.